exercism/arm64-assembly/docs/INSTALLATION.md

 # Installation

-## Debian / Ubuntu
+## Ubuntu (and most other Debian-based distributions)

-gcc and make can be installed using
+To build code locally, you will need gcc and make, which can be installed using

 ```shell
 sudo apt install gcc make